mlochbaum/Singeli/README.md

       def ve = end/vlen               # Round down

       # Do the loops
-      for{ vars, begin,   vlen*vb, block}
+      for{ vars, begin,   vlen*vb, iter}
-      for{vvars, vb,      ve,      block}
+      for{vvars, vb,      ve,      iter}
-      for{ vars, vlen*ve, end,     block}
+      for{ vars, vlen*ve, end,     iter}
     }

 `for_vec` showcases the flexibility of this approach.
 Since `for` is a normal generator, it can be called to avoid rewriting the same `while`-based logic everywhere.
-And since any pointer can be passed to `exec`, modified pointers `vvars` with a different type are fair game.
-This means `block` will need to handle two different variable types, `T` and `[vlen]T`—fortunately Singeli is designed to support exactly this kind of polymorphism.
+And since any pointer can be passed to `iter`, modified pointers `vvars` with a different type are fair game.
+This means `iter` will need to handle two different variable types, `T` and `[vlen]T`—fortunately Singeli is designed to support exactly this kind of polymorphism.
 And it's a requirement you control since you can decide what kind of for loop to use.
 Finally, `for_vec` takes another parameter *before* being called as a loop.
 It's invoked with, say, `@for_vec{8} (…)`.

 ## Including files